jeromecoupe/webstoemp/_posts/2015-05-12-svg-techniques-workflow.md

 {% endhighlight %}

 For convenience's sake I usually keep the exported and optimised SVG around but store the SVG code as partials / includes in my CMS.
 That allows for easy inclusion anywhere in my code base, keeps the bloat of SVG files out of my templates and preserve the [accessibility-related enhancements](http://www.sitepoint.com/tips-accessible-svg/) I make when SVGO cleans the files.
 If I modify those, I just copy the paths and shapes from the cleaned up sources back to my partials.

+Using CSS animations and transitions with inline SVGs is trivial.
+All it takes is adding some classes to svg paths, elements or groups and then referencing those classes in your CSS files, using SVG specific properties.

+Here is a small example of what you would write in your CSS / Sass

+{% highlight scss %}
+.icon
+{
+  display: inline-block;
+}

+.icon__background
+{
+  stroke: black;
+  fill: transparent;
+  transition: all 0.2s linear;

+  a:hover &
+  {
+    stroke: red;
+  }
+}

+.icon__content
+{
+  fill: black;
+  transition: all 0.2s linear;

+  a:hover &
+  {
+    fill: red;
+  }
+}
+{% endhighlight %}

 ## Bigger and more complex animations